michaelshiloh/resourcesForClasses/src/p5jsSketches/simpleP5jsClassExample/README.md

 // we can put it to use to make objects (the cookies):

 // Make an object of type MovingCircle
-// The two parameters are its initial position: let myCircle = new MovingCircle(25, 72);
+// The two parameters are its initial position
+// which are passed to the constructor let myCircle = new MovingCircle(25, 72);

 function setup() {